 HELOCs have a draw period that lasts between 5 and 15 years, during which you can pull from your line of credit.
 During this time, you’re only required to pay the interest on any funds you borrow.
 After the draw period ends, your repayment period begins, and you’ll start paying back the funds you accessed monthly.

-Home equity loans can be helpful if you’re renovating your home or starting a project with an unclear budget and timeline, since you can access cash as you need it.
-If you have a set amount you need to borrow, a home equity loan might make more sense to consolidate high interest debt.
+Home equity loans can be helpful if you’re renovating your home or starting a project with an unclear budget and timeline since you can access cash as you need it.
+If you have a set amount you need to borrow, a home equity loan might make more sense to consolidate high-interest debt.

 While home equity lines of credit have high rates right now, these rates are often lower than alternative financing options, like personal loans.
 And, having a line of credit available in case of an emergency — even if you never pull from it — could be helpful.
-Many people figure out what their home equity loan availability is and use that for when an emergency need arises.
+Many people figure out what their home equity loan availability is and use that information when an emergency need arises.
 This is how you can make a home equity loan work for you.

 But there’s a serious risk to consider before taking out a HELOC line of secured debt.
 Home equity loans and lines of credit are secured loans.
 A secured loan requires a type of collateral in exchange for financing.
 In the case of a HELOC, your house serves as the collateral.
-So if you’re unable to repay any funds you borrow, you could lose your home.
-It is important to make payments and to stay on top of monthly payment requirements, interest rate calculations, and home equity loan payments.

 Pros and Cons Home Equity Line of Credit (HELOC)?

 Before applying for a HELOC, weigh the pros and cons to determine if this borrowing option is right for you.
-Knowing why they are so popular and why they are better than unsecured loans and second mortgage is helpful in deciding if a home equity loan is the best option for your financial situation.
+Knowing why they are so popular and why they are better than unsecured loans and second mortgages is helpful in deciding if a home equity loan is the best option for your financial situation.

 Pros:

-• More affordable than credit cards and personal loans.
-HELOC rates start above 7%, which is high, but more affordable than other options.
+More affordable than credit cards and personal loans: HELOC rates start above 7%, which is high but more affordable than other options.
 Credit card APRs range from 19.99% to over 25% right now, while personal loan interest rates can go over 46%, depending on your credit score.

-• Tax-deductible interest.
-You can deduct the interest you pay on your HELOC from your tax returns each year.
+Tax-deductible interest: You can deduct the interest you pay on your HELOC from your tax returns each year.

-• Flexibility.
-The main benefit of a HELOC over a home equity loan is that you have a more flexible timeline and amount available to you.
+Flexibility: The main benefit of a HELOC over a home equity loan is that you have a more flexible timeline and amount available to you.
 This can be ideal for projects without a set budget.

-• Lower credit score requirements.
-Depending on the lender, you may be able to get approved for a HELOC with a credit score as low as 620, which is lower than the 680 credit score requirement you’d need for a mortgage.
+Lower credit score requirements: Depending on the lender, you may be able to get approved for a HELOC with a credit score as low as 620, which is lower than the 680 credit score requirement you’d need for a mortgage.

 Cons:

-• You could lose your home.
-If you miss HELOC payments or you’re unable to repay the amount you borrow, you could lose your home.
+You could lose your home: If you miss HELOC payments or you’re unable to repay the amount you borrow, you could lose your home.
 It’s a serious risk to consider before applying for a HELOC.

-• You’ll have less equity in your home.
-If property values go down, you may find yourself owning more money on your home than it’s worth.
-Other factors such as how much you pay interest rates can impact your overall home equity.
+You’ll have less equity in your home: If property values go down, you may find yourself owning more money on your home than it’s worth.
+Other factors, such as how much you pay interest rates, can impact your overall home equity.

 How does a HELOC work in Canada?

 If you’re interested in applying for a HELOC in Canada, you’ll want to make sure you own at least 35% of equity in your home.
 You’ll also need at least a 620 credit score, though some lenders might require a higher credit score.
-It’s a good idea to shoot for a higher score, since you’re more likely to get approved at a lower rate this way and have a more manageable monthly payment.
+It’s a good idea to shoot for a higher score since you’re more likely to get approved at a lower rate this way and have a more manageable monthly payment.

 Once you’re ready to apply for a HELOC, shop rates from different lenders to find the best fit.
 Once you’ve pared down your options, apply for the lender that offers you the best rate and other perks.
 If you’re approved, you’ll typically receive your funds in a matter of days.